dgilliam/gilli-am/index.md

 ##Management Consulting

+**[AbbVie Pharmaceuticals](www.abbvie.com/)** - Freelance Mobile Product Consultant

+- Developed an org and process strategy for developing and shipping mobile apps classified by the FDA as medical devices
+- Led team of 3 consultants to interview 20+ leaders in the organization and create a roadmap for improving the process and technical competency of the development teams

 **Diamond Consulting (Acquired by PwC)** - PWC Technology Labs - Co-Founder and Product Director

 - Founded and directed an `internal technology incubation lab`.
 Primary role was `lead product manager`.
 My team launched cutting edge web applications from the idea stage through UX and visual design.
 Outputs included visual search travel app for iPad, shopping cart for a healthcare reagent manufacturer, and a demographic BI tool.